open-mmlab/mmdetection/docs/en/user_guides/config.md

                 output_size=7,  # The output size of feature maps. sampling_ratio=0),  # Sampling ratio when extracting the RoI features.
 0 means adaptive ratio. out_channels=256,  # output channels of the extracted feature. featmap_strides=[4, 8, 16, 32]),  # Strides of multi-scale feature maps.
-It should be consistent to the architecture of the backbone. bbox_head=dict(  # Config of box head in the RoIHead. type='Shared2FCBBoxHead',  # Type of the bbox head, Refer to https://github.com/open-mmlab/mmdetection/blob/dev-3.x/mmdet/models/roi_heads/bbox_heads/convfc_bbox_head.py#L177 for implementation details. in_channels=256,  # Input channels for bbox head.
+It should be consistent with the architecture of the backbone. bbox_head=dict(  # Config of box head in the RoIHead. type='Shared2FCBBoxHead',  # Type of the bbox head, Refer to https://github.com/open-mmlab/mmdetection/blob/dev-3.x/mmdet/models/roi_heads/bbox_heads/convfc_bbox_head.py#L177 for implementation details. in_channels=256,  # Input channels for bbox head.
 This is consistent with the out_channels in roi_extractor